 - In the claymation short shown after the third and final act of the episode "Bookstore Bogus", Bogus tries to wake up a sleeping doll without any success, which ends when he pops a blown-up paper bag, with the doll still asleep!

 - Bogus does this to Ratty and Mole with a balloon in the episode "Bad Luck Bogus", while they were preparing a potion to use on him.
-The ensuing popping of the balloon surprises Ratty and Mole, culiminating in a Surprise Jump from Mole who then lands in the potion.
-Hilarity Ensues afterwards when the effects of the potion causes Mole to have a spastic reaction and also causes him to rocket all around the attic.
+The ensuing popping of the balloon surprises Ratty and Mole, culminating in a Surprise Jump from Mole who then lands in the potion.
+Hilarity Ensues afterwards when the effects of the potion cause Mole to have a spastic reaction and also causes him to rocket all around the attic.